szymon-sawicki/reactive-timesheet-app/README.md

 ## How to launch the application ?

 Installed Docker and Postman will be needed.
-At the beginning  ou must download app.zip archive from the root directory in the repository.
+At the beginning ou must download reactive-timesheet-app.zip archive from the root directory in the repository.
 In hte terminal enter command:

 `docker compose up -d --build`